 Airborne transmission occurs when bacteria or viruses travel on dust particles or on small respiratory droplets that may become aerosolized when people sneeze, cough, laugh, or exhale.
 They hang in the air much like invisible smoke.
 They can travel on air currents over considerable distances.
 These droplets are loaded with infectious particles.

 With airborne transmission, direct contact with someone who is infected is not necessary to become ill.
 The amount of exposure necessary varies from disease to disease.
 With chickenpox, a child could easily catch it from another aisle in a supermarket.
 With tuberculosis, closer contact and less air circulation are often needed.

-Many common infections can spread by airborne transmission, at least in some cases, including: Anthrax (inhalational) Chickenpox Influenza Measles Pertussis (whooping cough) Smallpox Tuberculosis
+Many common infections can spread by airborne transmission, at least in some cases, including: Anthrax (inhalational) Chickenpox, Influenza, Measles, Pertussis, (whooping cough) Smallpox, and Tuberculosis.

 Droplet transmission, Fecal–oral transmission, Contact transmission, Body-fluid transmission.